winnietsang/handson-tensorflow/README.md

-# handson-tensorflow
+# Hands-On TensorFlow Programming
-Code for Hands-On TensorFlow Programming class
+Sequence of code for TensorFlow Programming class